Okefenokee Technical College 2013-2014 Catalog

 Up one level

 Ability to Benefit Test (ATB)

 Applicants who do not possess a high school diploma or GED are scheduled to take the Ability to Benefit Test.
 Applicants must make the minimum scores established by the Technical College System of Georgia to pass the ATB.
 Those who pass are eligible to apply for federal financial aid to attend school.
 Since regular admissions scores in most diploma programs are higher than ATB scores, the applicant may not be classified as regular admission even though he or she may have passed the ATB.
-Applicants to certain programs, particularly medical ones, must possess a high school diploma or GED for admissions.
+Applicants to certain programs, particularly allied health programs, must possess a high school diploma or GED for admissions.
 Applicants for these programs will not be accepted unless they possess a high school diploma or GED.

 Okefenokee Technical College’s (OTC) Ability to Benefit (ATB) Test policy and implementation procedures are in full compliance with the requirements of the U.S. Department of Education governing Ability to Benefit students.
 Okefenokee Technical College agrees to apply its ATB policy and procedures in a uniform manner, provide counseling and remediation as needed, maintain accurate and complete records of students admitted on the basis of ATB, and evaluate the effectiveness of the procedures used in identifying students who are capable of benefiting from the training offered.

 Specifically, the ATB requirements are: